Our free membership, business.com+, takes the pain out of choosing new business services.

 1. Purchase and keep customer service training materials.

-Buying customer service training materials is a low-cost solution.
+Buying customer service training materials is a cost-effective solution.
 You can keep these materials for repeated use with new employees.
-These training materials may include videos, workbooks and audiotapes.
-However, these materials can quickly become outdated.
-You’ll likely need to reinvest every few years.
+These resources may include videos, workbooks and audio recordings.
+However, they can quickly become outdated, and you’ll likely need to reinvest every few years.

-Ask for input from experienced employees about what customer service elements they feel the training program should include.
-Incorporate their suggestions to enhance your customer service training program.
+Ask experienced employees what customer service elements and materials they believe the training should include, and incorporate their suggestions to improve the program.

 2. Register for on-demand customer training courses.